BP3/node-red-contrib-ibm-odm-make-decision/README.md

 There is full documentation on how to configure the node within the node help info.
 There is also an example flow which can be imported from the file `make-decision/make-decision-test-flow.json`.

+# Testing
+To run the unit tests, use the following command from the root of the project: `npm run test`.

 # Limitations
 The component currently only works with JSON/REST services.
 This decision was made due to the fact that JSON/REST is the most popular method of communicating with ODM decision services, and that natively Node-RED works with JSON and Javascript Objects.
 If there is a demand for SOAP or XML/REST, then we will look to build it into the component.